Kathmandu: Climate

-Under Köppen's climate classification, portions of the city with at lower elevations (1300-1400m), which make up 88% of the total area, have a humid subtropical climate (Cwa), while portions of the city with higher elevations generally have a subtropical highland climate (Cwb).
+Under Köppen's climate classification, portions of the city at lower elevations (1300-1400m), which make up 88% of the total area, have a humid subtropical climate (Cwa), while portions of the city with higher elevations generally have a subtropical highland climate (Cwb).
 In the Kathmandu Valley, which is representative of its valley's climate, the average summer temperature varies from 22 to 25 C. The average winter temperature is 10.1 C.

 Five major climatic regions are found in Nepal.
 Of these, High hills of Kathmandu Valley including Chandragiri hill is in the Warm Temperate Zone (elevation ranging from 1200 to 2300 m), where the climate is fairly temperate, atypical for the region.
 This zone is followed by the Cool Temperate Zone with elevation varying between 2100 and 3300 m.

 The city generally has a climate with warm days followed by cool nights and mornings.
 Unpredictable weather is expected, given that temperatures can drop to 0 C or less during the winter.
 The lowest ever temperature of −3.5 °C was recorded in 1978.
 While snowfall is generally confined to the hills surrounding the city, there have been a few instances of snowfall in city, most notably in 1945 and 2007.

 Rainfall is mostly monsoon-based (about 65% of the total concentrated during the monsoon months of June to September), and decreases substantially (100 to 200 cm) from eastern Nepal to western Nepal.
 The average annual rainfall for the city is around 1400 mm (55 in).
 On average humidity is 75%.
 The chart below is based on data from the Nepal Bureau of Standards & Meteorology, Weather Meteorology for 2005.
 The chart provides minimum and maximum temperatures during each month.
 The annual amount of precipitation was 1124 mm for 2005, as per monthly data included in the table above.
 The decade of 2000–2010 saw highly variable and unprecedented precipitation anomalies in Kathmandu.
 This was mostly due to the annual variation of the southwest monsoon.
 For example, 2001 recorded only 356 mm of precipitation due to an extraordinarily weak monsoon season.
 In contrast, 2003 was the wettest year ever in Kathmandu, totaling over 2900 mm of precipitation due to an exceptionally strong monsoon season.